-From early 1900 to the mid 1990’s, hydropower stations and associated dams were built in six high-rainfall water catchment areas, along natural river systems traversing Tasmania’s rugged landscape.
+From the early 1900 to the mid-1990’s, hydropower stations and associated dams were built in six high-rainfall water catchment areas along natural river systems traversing Tasmania’s rugged landscape.
 These high rainfall areas provided the perfect habitat for our forests and iconic cool temperate rainforests.
-As dam walls were erected, and natural river systems flooded, significant stands of trees were submerged beneath the new water level.
+As dam walls were erected and natural river systems flooded, significant stands of trees were submerged beneath the new water level.

-Lake Pieman is typical Tasmanian West Coast.
+Lake Pieman is typical of the Tasmanian West Coast.
 It’s literally in the middle of nowhere.
-Lake Pieman follows the path of the Pieman River, and was named after a pastry-cook who was transported to Van Diemens Land in 1816.
-The original Pieman River ran through deep walled gullies, surrounded by tall Eucalypts, and pockets of cool temperate rainforests.
-At the completion of the Reece Dam Wall in 1986, the River was flooded, and Lake Pieman was formed, long, narrow and winding.
+Lake Pieman follows the path of the Pieman River and was named after a pastry cook who was transported to Van Diemens Land in 1816.
+The original Pieman River ran through deep walled gullies, surrounded by tall Eucalypts and pockets of cool temperate rainforests.
+After the Reece Dam Wall was built in 1986, the River was flooded, and Lake Pieman was formed, long, narrow and winding.

-Hydrowood have developed a 21st.
-Century technique by which select standing trees are extracted from the Lake.
-These trees are anywhere from 200 to many 1000’s of years old, and until recently a forgotten resource.
-What this is doing for our Specialty Timber Industry, is provide a valuable alternative to our traditional terrestrial logging methods.
-Hydrowood offer an array of timbers including Myrtle, Sassafras, Leatherwood, Huon Pine, Celery Top Pine, Blackwood and Eucalypt.
+Hydrowood has developed a 21st.
+Century technique is used to select standing trees from the lake.
+These trees are anywhere from 200 to 1000 years old and, until recently, a forgotten resource.
+This provides a valuable alternative to our traditional terrestrial logging methods for our Specialty Timber Industry.
+Hydrowood offers an array of timbers, including Myrtle, Sassafras, Leatherwood, Huon Pine, Celery Top Pine, Blackwood and Eucalypt.

-Having visited the operation, we would add it has a seemingly small environmental footprint.
+Having visited the operation, it has a seemingly small environmental footprint.
 It’s all sounding good isn’t it!

 Having grown, been submerged, died, and sat underwater for 25 years, most species remarkably show no signs of this history.
 That is except for Sassafras.
-The minerals in the water have reacted with the timber, and the resultant effect is an underlying greenish hue.
+The minerals in the water have reacted with the timber, resulting in an underlying greenish hue.

 This colour may not be to everyone’s liking, but it is this colouring that draws us to it.
 It has the story, but it also has a visible scar, and you can’t remove it!
-You can still see the wonderfully dynamic colour variation typical of Blackheart Sassafras, and the soft subtleness of Blonde Sassafras, but all with a faint colour mask.
-Its like nothing we have seen, and we may never see it again.
-And importantly it comes at a time when Blackheart Sassafras is becoming increasingly harder to find, due mainly to a refocusing of our Forestry Industry toward conservation and long-term management (not a bad idea!).
+You can still see the wonderfully dynamic colour variation typical of Blackheart Sassafras and the soft subtleness of Blonde Sassafras, but all with a faint colour mask.
+It's like nothing we have seen; we may never see it again.
+And importantly, it comes at a time when Blackheart Sassafras is becoming increasingly more challenging to find, due mainly to refocusing our Forestry Industry toward conservation and long-term management (not a bad idea!).

 Sassafras (Atherosperma moschatum) is an evergreen tree found primarily in the cool temperate rainforests of Tasmania (also parts of Victoria and New South Wales).
-In ideal growing conditions it can reach around 40m in height and 1m in width, but more commonly reaches 25m in the dense rainforest understorey.
-It has a very distinctive conical shape, pale green leaves and fragrant Sarsaparilla scented unisexual flowers, meaning that both male and female flowers are found on the same tree.
+In ideal growing conditions, it can reach around 40m in height and 1m in width, but it more commonly reaches 25m in the dense rainforest understorey.
+It has a distinctive conical shape, pale green leaves and fragrant Sarsaparilla-scented unisexual flowers, meaning that both male and female flowers are found on the same tree.
 The bark is light grey to dark brown with numerous pores.
-It contains tannin, resin and essential oils, which smell strongly of Cinnamon.
+It contains tannins, resin, and essential oils, which strongly smell like Cinnamon.